augustosouza8/campus_iot/README.md

 ## **License**

 This project is licensed under the MIT License.
-See the[ LICENSE](https://chatgpt.com/c/LICENSE) file for details.
+See the[ LICENSE](https://chatgpt.com/c/LICENSE) file for details..